Imperial America (1890-1914)

 How and why did the United States embark on a process of global imperial expansion?

-Choices’ newest curriculum unit, Imperial America: U.S. Global Expansion, will be unveiled in this session.
+Choices’ new curriculum unit, Imperial America: U.S. Global Expansion, will be unveiled in this session.
 What’s included in the unit?
 A lesson on Native Hawaiian resistance, a political cartoons activity, an analysis of John Gast’s “American Progress” painting, and a lesson on various soldiers’ experiences and viewpoints in the Philippine-American War, as expressed in historical letters, diaries, and memoirs.
 And much more!
 Join us.

 NOTE: This webinar will begin at 3 pm EDT.